KevinJohnsonDev/TSQLAnalyzer/README.md

 # TSQLAnalyzer

-TSQLAnalyzer is open source program to statically analyze TSQL;
+TSQLAnalyzer is an open source program to statically analyze TSQL.

 # What does this do